metaplex-foundation/docs/docs/03-guides/07-archived/00-candy-machine-v2/00-getting-started.md

 :::warning

 During this guide, we will use `\` within example commands prior to new lines.
-On most shells (such as the shells on MacOS and Linux), this symbol means a new line.
+On most shells (such as the shells on macOS and Linux), this symbol means a new line.
 However, on Windows Command Prompt, it does not.
 If you are on Windows and are using the Command Prompt, enter the commands in a single line and remove the `\` characters that we use in our examples.

 :::